Get in Touch

 • Requirements for user authentication

-• Using SHOW PROCESSLIST to display running threads
+• Using SHOW PROCESSLIST to monitor running threads

 • Creating, modifying, and dropping user accounts